php-fig/fig-standards/proposed/http-message.md

     public function getProtocolVersion();

     /**
-     * Create a new instance with the specified HTTP protocol version.
+     * Return an instance with the specified HTTP protocol version.
      *
      * The version string MUST contain only the HTTP version number (e.g.,
      * "1.1", "1.0").
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * new protocol version.
      *
      * @param string $version HTTP protocol version